- Date : 14/08/2023

-Foreign remittance above Rs 7 lakh will attract TCS, provided the tax has not already been deducted at source (TDS) on that same amount.
+Amounts above Rs 7 lakh will attract TCS on foreign remittance, provided the tax has not already been deducted at source (TDS) on that same amount.
 TCS will be applicable on the amount if it is in excess of Rs 7 lakh in a financial year and not on the total amount.

-Here’s an example to get a better understanding of TCS on foreign remittance.
+Here’s an example to get a better understanding of foreign remittance tax in the case of TCS.
 Let us assume the total foreign exchange platform availed of under LRS in one financial year is Rs 10 lakh, and the person wants to remit the amount outside the country.
-In this case, TCS at 5% will be applicable on the Rs 3 lakh.
-(Rs 10 lakh minus Rs 7 lakh) and tax collected will be Rs 15,000.
-Furthermore, a person remitting Rs 10 lakh for any reason (apart from foreign payment of any tour package) has to make a payment of Rs 10,15,000 (Rs 10 lakh plus 5% of Rs 3 lakh).
+In this case, TCS on foreign remittance at 20% will be applicable on the Rs 3 lakh.
+(Rs 10 lakh minus Rs 7 lakh) and tax collected will be Rs.
+60,000 (20% of Rs.
+3 lakh).
+Furthermore, a person remitting Rs 10 lakh for any reason (apart from foreign payment of any tour package) has to make a payment of Rs.
+10,60,000 (Rs.
+10 lakh plus 20% of Rs.
+3 lakh).

 According to the scheme, TCS shall be collected at the time of receiving the amount, or when the amount is debited, whichever is earlier.
 The rates might increase further under the Health and Education Cess if the buyer is an NRI or a foreign company.